BronzeCrab/fp-task/readme.md

 I've added docker-compose file just in case.

-All tests are passed, also I added some my tests in func `additionalTestBuildQuery`.
+All tests are passed, also I added some my tests in funcs `additionalTestBuildQuery` and `testDbQueries`.

 ## How to start this task: